averycrespi/yolk/README.md

 ## Attribution

-Logo derived from: yolk by David from the Noun Project
+Logo derived from: Egg by David from the Noun Project